morikeli/watchdog-mobile-app/README.md

 * Make sure you have installed Android Studio or a text editor of your choice - VS Code or XCode.

 * Make sure your machine supports virtualization - required to run an emulator.
-If does not don't worry, install `scrcpy` on your machine or use Android Studio's `mirror device` feature.
+If it doesn't, don't worry, you can install `scrcpy` on your machine or use Android Studio's `mirror device` feature.

 **Scrcpy Installation guide**
 * [Install scrcpy on Windows](https://github.com/Genymobile/scrcpy/blob/master/doc/windows.md)